updated 11/28/2018 3:11:59 PM

-The video below will demonstrate how to add a simple one-time event into the system.
+How to add a simple one-time event into the system.
 This is a good starting point should you need a refresher on how to get around.
-If you prefer to read through these steps they are beneath the video.

 Request a Space/Enter a New Event or Room Reservation